A trust administrator, also known as a trustee, holds the trust’s assets and administers them according to the terms of the trust.

 Due to the various duties of the trustee, it’s often preferable to hire a professional as administrator for the trust.
 An attorney or other professional will be free from the conflicts of interest and personal dynamics that may plague a family member or friend.

-Stern Perkoski Mendez has experience in both drafting trusts and acting as administrator in Evanston, Chicago, Lake Forest and the surrounding suburbs.
+Stern Perkoski Mendez has experience in both drafting trusts and acting as administrator in Evanston, Chicago, Lake Forest, Oak Brook and the surrounding suburbs.

 What does a trust administrator do?